jtydhr88/codegenx-pycharm-plugin/README.md

 $ ./gradlew clean build
 ```

-Once it finishes the locally built the IntelliJ Idea Plugin will be located here:
+Once it finishes the locally built the PyCharm Plugin will be located here:

 ```
 build/distributions/codegenx-pycharm-plugin-<version>.zip